1/72 scale kits of the MiG-15 (NATO "fagot")

 Seat got some harness straps which are in the coloured etched metal fret.

-The model was completed by putting a piece of metal needle for the canon barrel and setting the canopy.
+The model was completed by putting a piece of metal needle for the cannon barrel and setting the canopy.

 A long antenna wire from fishing line was set in place with superglue.
 A pitot tube was set on the right wing half made from a metal needle.
 That resulted in a nice MiG-15SB model completed.